kristianeo/QuizGonk/README.md

 #### Reflection:
 It has been a great learning opportunity for me to work with someone who has programmed a game earlier, and working on different parts of the same code has been a valuable experience for me.
-I have learned to use Git, which has made the process very smooth.
+I learned to use Git and GitHub, which has made the process very smooth.

 The first challenge was understanding and learning to use the view handler.
 Since the main menu already had been edited to use it before I edited quizzer.py, I used it as a template and as I implemented it quickly understood the logic behind it.